 While there are no set rules for harmonizing melodies, there are important guidelines to keep in mind.
 Pick notes from the chords you’re using, avoid too many leaps, favor consonant intervals like thirds and sixths rather than dissonant ones like seconds and sevenths, and have the harmony follow the path of the melody.

 Harmonizing a melody with additional vocals can seem like a simple task – you just listen to the main vocal melody and sing a little bit higher or lower, and with a little tweaking, everything falls into place.

-Sometimes, though, it can help to do a reality check to make sure what you’re doing makes theoretical sense, then adjust accordingly.
-And if things get tricky, you can always plan out what you’re doing using these principles for writing for two or more voices.
+As you harmonize a melody, it can help to do a reality check to make sure what you’re doing makes theoretical sense, then adjust accordingly.
+And if things get tricky, you can always plan out what you’re doing using the following principles for writing for two or more voices.

 1. In general, choose notes from within the chords you’re using.

 This is pretty basic, but it’s worth thinking about carefully if you’re not already doing so.
 For example, let’s say you want to harmonize this simple melody.

 Here it is with two additional voices.
 Both only sing notes from the chords that underpin them, creating a clean-sounding harmony.

 2. Avoid too many leaps in your harmonization.

 Sometimes, leaps in your harmony part are unavoidable, either because the melody itself leaps or because leaping in your harmony part better allows you to sing notes from the chords.
 But lots of leaps in your harmony part risk sounding confusing and distracting from your melody.